4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - See the exchanges of your asset happening on the blockchain in real time
+See the exchanges of your asset happening on the blockchain in real time

 ---